jayakrishnan94/Shortcut-Manager/README.md

 ## Introduction

 Shortcut Manager is a minimalistic web application designed to help you manage and organize your keyboard shortcuts.
 It allows you to add, edit, search, and list shortcuts.
-The application stores shortcuts in a local JSON file.
+The application stores shortcuts in a local JSON file..

 ## Features